Skip to main content

 ***The Warning***

-In 1991, shortly after launching his presidential campaign, Bill Clinton read a bestseller on corporate greed by compensation consultant Graef "Bud" Crystal.
+In 1991, shortly after launching his presidential campaign, Bill Clinton read an influential book on corporate overcompensation by compensation consultant Graef "Bud" Crystal.
 Crystal was not an activist; he was an industry insider who had spent decades advising corporations on executive pay.

 Clinton called Crystal for his thoughts on using the tax code to curb excessive pay.